 You should not write on military matters unless you have some comprehension of rank and how it fits into a military structure.
 A major would not normally command a rifle squad, nor would he be commanding a division.
 There is a movie where a character is introduced as “a colonel in the SAS”.
 Generally regiments only have one colonel, and they are unlikely to be twenty-somethings who are sent to single-handedly deal with alien invasions.

 I could fill a book with dumb and avoidable mistakes in modern media.
 Don’t assume you know things, do some research.
 Some of your assumptions will prove to be misconceptions, which may be uncomfortable and difficult to accept.
-Don’t claim an aircraft has a twelve cylinder engine when a couple of seconds’ research will tell the reader it had nine.
+Don’t claim an aircraft has a twelve-cylinder engine when a couple of seconds’ research will tell the reader it had nine.
 Don’t fuel your T34 with gasoline.
 Don’t give a character a laser weapon and then have him notice the increased recoil.
 A shotgun is not a rifle.
 “RPG” does not actually stand for “rocket propelled grenade”.
-“Chain guns” do not have multiple spinning barrels.
+“Chain-guns” do not have multiple spinning barrels.
+They have single barrels and use a chain to operate the bolt.
 Decimate does not mean “nearly wipe out”.
-“Shaped-charge/ hollow-charge/ HEAT” does not melt through armour, it forces through.
 “Point blank” does not mean close, it means aimed without adjusting for drop.
+A machine gun is not the same as a submachine gun.
+A misfire means a gun does not fire, not that it fires accidentally.
+Most tracked vehicles are not tanks.
+Calling them tanks is cheap sensationalism.

 Good writing is in the details.
 Not bothering to get the details right shows a contempt for your reader and your subject.
 Even if your writing is not sympathetic to the topic getting your details right can only help you convey your message.